JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ---
 layout: post
-title: How to ask for a raise - email templates and word-for-word scripts
+title: How to write a salary increase letter to ask for a raise
-headline: Ask your boss for a raise with these email templates and word-for-word scripts
+headline: How to write a salary increase letter to ask your boss for a raise
-tagline: Schedule a meeting, ask for a raise, and follow up with these email templates
+tagline: Schedule a meeting, ask for a raise, and follow up with these templates
-excerpt: Asking for a raise is a lot easier with these email templates.
-Word-for-word scripts to schedule a meeting, send your request, and follow up.
+excerpt: How do you ask for a salary increase?
+Here’s how to write a salary increase letter, schedule a meeting with your boss, and follow up to get your next raise.
 context: raise
-last_modified_at: 2017-09-12
+last_modified_at: 2018-02-06
 extra_js:
   - template_requested.js
 ---
 You're pretty sure you're underpaid.
-You've been doing great work, but no one seems to notice and it's been a long time since you got a raise.
+You've been doing great work, but no one seems to notice and it's been a long time since you got a salary increase.

 It's time to do something about it, but you're not sure how to get a raise.
 You're not even sure where to *start*.
-Most people start with this question:

-**What is the best way to ask for a raise?**

-The process starts and ends with email, so we'll do a deep dive into how to ask for a raise in writing.
-But you'll also get word-for-word examples of what to say when asking for a raise in person because the one non-email part of the process is when you actually make the request.
+The process starts and ends with email, so we'll do a deep dive into how to ask for a raise with a salary increase letter to your manager.
+You'll also get word-for-word examples of what to say when asking for a raise in person because the one non-email part of the process is when you actually make the request.

 **Looking for a specific email template?**

  * [Ask to discuss compensation in your next 1-on-1](#regular-meeting){:data-template="Raise request—1-on-1"}{:data-action="Choose raise request template"}
  * [Schedule a one-off meeting to talk about pay](#dedicated-meeting){:data-template="Raise request—dedicated meeting"}{:data-action="Choose raise request template"}
- * [How to ask for a raise - building your case](#request-template){:data-template="Raise template"}{:data-action="Choose raise request template"}
+ * [Salary increase letter - building your case](#request-template){:data-template="Raise template"}{:data-action="Choose raise request template"}
  * [Follow up on your raise request](#follow-up){:data-template="Raise request follow-up"}{:data-action="Choose raise request template"}
- * [Ask for a specific action plan to get a raise](#request-a-plan){:data-template="Raise plan request"}{:data-action="Choose raise request template"}
+ * [Ask for a specific action plan to get a salary increase](#request-a-plan){:data-template="Raise plan request"}{:data-action="Choose raise request template"}
- * [Negotiate a new job offer]({{ base.url }}/salary-negotiation-email-sample/){:data-template="Salary negotiation email sample"}{:data-action="Choose counter offer template"}
+ * [Negotiate a new job offer](/salary-negotiation-email-sample/){:data-template="Salary negotiation email sample"}{:data-action="Choose counter offer template"}

+**...or just get all the templates sent directly to your inbox right now!**

+<div class="inline-ad hidden"></div>

 Some companies address employee compensation in small salary increments—a percent or two every now and then—rather than big jumps.
 And some companies will grant big raises for exceptional employees.

 You're underpaid, so you're looking for a big raise.
 And that means you need to demonstrate that you're an exceptional employee.

-## How to ask for a raise when you are underpaid
+## How to ask for a salary increase with a letter or email

 Asking for a raise is a lot easier when you have the tools to ask for the right thing in the right way.
 So let's walk through the exact process and words you can use to schedule a meeting, ask for a raise at work, and follow up after you ask for a raise.

-## Ask for a time to discuss your pay raise
+### Ask for a time to discuss your salary increase

 Salary negotiation—when you're changing jobs or working to increase your salary at your current job—is a collaboration.
 You're not so much asking your manager to give you a raise as you are asking your manager to work with you to adjust your compensation to reflect the value you add in your role.

 Sometimes your manager has full discretion over their compensation budget.
-And sometimes your manager doesn't even have a budget for raises, and will submit a request for salary increase to HR, who will take it from there.
+And sometimes your manager doesn't even have a budget for raises, and will submit a request for salary increment to HR, who will take it from there.

 The first step to collaborating with your manager to ask for a raise is to schedule a time to talk about it.
 This can be awkward, but it doesn't have to be.

 Here are a two ways to initiate a conversation to ask for a salary increase.

-### <a name="regular-meeting" class="below-nav">If you have a regular 1-on-1 with your manager
+#### <a name="regular-meeting" class="below-nav">If you have a regular 1-on-1 with your manager

 If you have a regular 1-on-1 with your manager, even as infrequently as once a month, that's the perfect time to discuss a salary increase.
 All you need to do is give your manager a heads-up so they have time to prepare for the discussion and maybe even do some research to see what might be possible.

 You could reach out with a short email or even just send a quick instant message that you would like to talk about your compensation in your next 1-on-1.

-{% include drip_forms/salary-increase-email-templates-content-upgrade.html template-description="the template to discuss your compensation in your next 1-on-1" %}
+{% include drip_forms/salary-increase-email-templates-content-upgrade.html template-description="the template to ask to discuss your salary increase in your next 1-on-1" %}

 <!-- Here's an email template you can use to give your manager a heads-up that you would like to talk about a salary increase in your next 1-on-1 meeting: